xvalkyrie/CGCMS/README.txt

       CODE STYLEGUIDES
 =================

-Our stylguides are simple and if you have ever worked on a ruby or rails project before you probably already know them.
+Our styleguides are simple and if you have ever worked on a ruby or rails project before you probably already know them.
 We follow the best practices of Ruby and Rails as laid out by Bozhidar Batsov (http://batsov.com).
 These are the same best practices and styleguides used in hundreds of projects, including github itself.